 Cyst

-Cyst is a word used to describe an abnormal open space surrounded by a thin wall of tissue.
+A cyst is an abnormal space surrounded by a thin wall of tissue.
 The space can be empty (filled with air) or it can be filled with another type of tissue such as blood, pus (dead immune cells), or skin.
+They can develop anywhere in the body but are very common in the ovaries and skin and can range in size from very small (only seen under the microscope) to very large (big enough to be seen without a microscope).

 Cysts that have only a single open space are called unilocular while those with multiple smaller spaces are called multilocular.

-Pathologists describe a cyst that has broken open as ruptured.
-A ruptured cyst may be surrounded by inflammatory cells and cholesterol clefts may be seen under the microscope.
+A ruptured cyst is a cyst that has previously broken open or ruptured.
+These are often surrounded by inflammatory cells and cholesterol clefts.

 A+ A A-